fpco/ide-backend/README.md

       - Executables can now be run from ide-backend with the same API as running snippets (#181).
-Most of our runStmt tests in the test suite now have an according runExe test (which can however be disabled with the --no-exe to the test suite).
+Most of our runStmt tests in the test suite now have a corresponding runExe test (which can however be disabled with the --no-exe test suite option).
 Note that we _do_ expect _some_ semantic differences between tests and snippets through the API; in particular, since we don't manage the executable, we cannot affect its I/O buffering modes or encoding settings.
 Also, the RunActions returned